 If time permits, you can also check out this factory if you are interested to learn about whiskey production.

 You deserve a fun night after a long day exploring Dublin and Temple Bar is the most popular spot in Dublin to achieve that.
-Enjoy a pint in this bar or you can hop one pub from another until the late hours of the night.
+Enjoy a pint in this bar or you can hop one pub from another until the late hours of the night to enjoy the best drinks Ireland can offer.

 Day 2: Explore Ireland’s Ancient East